kargerova/k3s-local-test/README.md

 # k3s-local-test
-Local k3s cluster for learning a nd testing
+Local k3s cluster for learning and testing